jorvlan/open-visualizations/R/README.md

 This folder contains figures created in R.

-The .rmd template is still under development and will be uploaded soon.
+Although the .rmd template is uploaded, it is still under development.